johnhess/time-travel/timetravel.md

 ## Presenter Notes

-Until a friend and mentor of mine sat with me and helped me write my first tests, testing was black magic to me.
+Until a friend and mentor of mine sat with me and helped me write my first tests, testing was "magic" to me.

-The difference it's made in my productivity & quality is too big to understate.
+The difference it's made in my productivity & quality is too big to overstate.

 ---